develprr/metamatic-blog/_posts/2022-03-29-performance-gain-using-hash-objects.markdown

 When did the humanity experience the golden age of software code performance optimization?
 I would give me biased answer, it was in the 1980's.
 No, I don't have any hard data to support this claim.
-I just remember, I was a kid back in those days.
+I just remember how games kept evolving on some very limited hardware, back in those days of my childhood.

 ## The golden years of code optimization